rvullriede/kata9/README.md

 For dividable Units like WEIGHT the prince of any remaining amount is calculated based on the last rule (the rule with the smallest amount).

 ### Data structure/types and validation
+In my solution _all_ pricing information are based on PricingRules (instead of having pricing rules for amounts > 1 and a separate price on the article object(, That way all pricing follows the same structure and can be found on one place.
+That makes it easier to manage persistence but also to have a convenient UI/UX.
+Needless to say that the BI/DWH guys who might need to integrate this would also like it ;-)

 Although using a ```BigDecimal``` for monetary amount has its own problems I believe it's better than the alternative (float/double due to its imprecision, ints/long with cents values due to its lack of clarity).
 For the original scope of this exercise is not even required (the precision of a float/double would be sufficient) I use it anyway, mainly to make a point of NEVER use a float for money.
 PERIOD.

 All input parameters are validated.
 I do remember you've said "production code" with the example of "No NullPointerException."
 In my opinion a NullPointerException in itself is not bad at all, only if it happens accidentally... ;-)